status-im/ambassador.status.im/README.md

 <br />

 ## Status Ambassadors ✨
-There are more than 30 Status ambassadors at the moment!
-You can find some of the ambassadors as below.
+More than 30 ambassadors are spreading the word of Status.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->